technocrat/census/alter.md

 ## Factoria

-Factoria could be divided into a Great Lakes basin portion, encompassing Detroit, the Michigan Peninsula and Cleveland.
-And an Ohio River basin portion, including most of Cumberland and small portions of New Dixie, would take the remainder of Factoria.
+Factoria could be divided into a Great Lakes basin portion, encompassing Detroit, the Michigan Peninsula and Cleveland, and an Ohio River basin portion, including most of Cumberland and small portions of New Dixie.
 Chicago would be added to Heartlandia.

 ## Cumberland